Housing & Home Furnishings (304)

 Explore the commercial applications of interior design, commercial manufacturers’ architectural finishes and lighting solutions.
 Examine the stages of planning commercial interiors, including data gathering, design development, documentation, presentation and project management.

-Prerequisites: 304-116 with a minimum grade of C or (614-151 with a minimum grade of C) or (614-110 with a minimum grade of C) and 304-132 (may be taken concurrently) with a minimum grade of C or (304-125 with a minimum grade of C) or (614-149 with a minimum grade of C)
+Prerequisites: 304-116 with a minimum grade of C or (614-110 with a minimum grade of C) or (304-103 with a minimum grade of C)

 See sections of this course